 Under the guidance of our Scientific Advisory Board through a carefully managed grants process, FPWR selects research projects based on the collaborative input of researchers and parents, choosing projects that are both scientifically meritorious and highly relevant for individuals with PWS and their families.

-More than 120 research projects have been funded since 2003, covering these topics:
+148 research projects have been funded since 2003, covering topics such as:

 - the genetics and pathophysiology of PWS